top of page

 13. "At Last" by Etta James:

 Etta James' soulful and sultry voice in "At Last" is a soul-stirring choice, ideal for couples who want to express the joy and relief of finding their true love.
-Here's a video of us warming it up at The Riverview in Simsbury, CT.
+Here's a video of our string trio performing it at The Wadsworth Mansion in Middletown, CT.

 14. "La Vie En Rose" by Edith Piaf:

 This was my choice for my walk down the aisle and it was perfection.
-My violin and guitar duet performed it for my wedding ceremony at the pergola at Eolia Mansion.
-In my humble opinion, the more string the better.
-Check out when our string quartet played it for a Wadsworth Mansion wedding ceremony in the Rose Garden.
+Our violin and guitar duet performed it for my wedding ceremony at the pergola at Eolia Mansion.
+Check out when our violin and piano duet played it at The Wadsworth Mansion.

 15. "In My Life" by The Beatles: